rapid7/metasploit-framework/Indentation-Standards.md

 We are looking to change this.

-More details on the timeline and practical effects of switching over to spaces instead of tabs will be coming soon on this wiki page.
-The short story is, while we expect a fair amount of code conflict during the transition, we will have in place tools and procedures to quickly unconflict new submissions that prefer the current (old) style of hard tabs.
+While we expect a fair amount of code conflict during the transition, we will have in place tools and procedures to quickly unconflict new submissions that prefer the current (old) style of hard tabs -- for the timeline to implementation, see below.
 By the end of 2013, the Metasploit Framework (and related projects) should be consistent with the rest of the Ruby world.

-IOW, please pardon our dust as we renovate Metasploit for your convenience.
+**TL;dr**: Please pardon our dust as we renovate Metasploit for your convenience.

  <sup>*The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now since it monkeys with regexing over binary strings, which we do a lot. :)</sup>